-John Hughlings Jackson (1835 to 1911) then described masterly what was later called psychomotor attack by Gibbs and colleagues and Dämmerattacke (twilight attack) by Meyer-Mickeleit (Gibbs et al 1937; Meyer-Mickeleit 1950).
-Jackson's concept of "a particular variety of epilepsy" (Jackson 1889), the "uncinate fits" also had forerunners.
+John Hughlings Jackson (1835 to 1911) then described what was later called psychomotor attack by Gibbs and colleagues and Dämmerattacke (twilight attack) by Meyer-Mickeleit (Gibbs et al 1937; Meyer-Mickeleit 1950).
+Jackson s concept of "a particular variety of epilepsy" (Jackson 1889), the "uncinate fits," also had forerunners.
 In 1748, Robert Whyatt had described such a condition with gelastic seizures and olfactory aura (Whyatt 1765).
 Anderson as well as Jackson and Beevor had noted the association of temporal lobe tumors with olfactory hallucinations and dreamy states (Jackson and Beevor 1890; Anderson 1996).
 However, it was the post mortem finding of a small cystic lesion restricted to the uncinate gyrus in a patient who had suffered from seizures with dreamy states, elaborated automatisms, and amnesia (Jackson and Colman 1898) that led Jackson and Stewart to the concept of "uncinate fits" with "origin of the discharge lesion . . . made up of some cells, not of the uncinate gyrus alone, but of some cells of different parts of a region of which this gyrus is part . .“ (Jackson and Stewart 1899).
-Modern neurology and epileptology is proud of its achievements, but it is difficult to add much to the early description of Jackson and Stewart:

 The term "aura" is usually referred to that portion of a seizure experienced before loss of consciousness occurs and for which memory is retained.
-In the case of simple partial seizure, the aura is the entire seizure; but where consciousness is subsequently lost, the aura is, in fact, the first symptom of a psychomotor or complex partial seizure (Dreifuss 1997).
+In the case of a focal aware seizure, the aura is the entire seizure; however, where consciousness is subsequently lost, the aura is, in fact, the first symptom of a focal impaired awareness seizure (Dreifuss 1997).

 Scott and Masland first describe somatosensory hallucinations as a "continuous symptom" of an "aura continua” (Scott and Masland 1953).
 The term "aura continua" can be found in Karbowski as a synonym for continuous psychomotor status (Karbowski 1985; Wieser 2001).
 Wolf used it as synonym for "status epilepticus of focal sensory seizures" or for hallucinosis (Wolf 1970; Wolf 1980; Wolf 1982).